 These guidelines are evidence-based and were developed with consensus of an interdisciplinary team.
-They were created for use across all patients with ADHD (children, adolescents and adults) and in all care settings involved in the management of these patients in Germany.1 This summary provides a brief overview of the recommendations set out in the new guidelines on the diagnosis and management of ADHD in Germany, but it is not exhaustive of all recommendations and should not be used for the diagnosis or treatment of patients.
+They were created for use across children, adolescents and adults with ADHD and in all care settings involved in the management of these individuals in Germany.1 This summary provides a brief overview of the recommendations set out in the 2018 guidelines on the diagnosis and management of ADHD in Germany, but it is not exhaustive of all recommendations and should not be used for diagnosis or treatment.
 Healthcare professionals should consult the full guidelines document, applicable for the diagnosis and management of ADHD in Germany.

-When patients are non-responsive to treatment, the physician should confirm diagnosis, psychiatric comorbid conditions, attitudes to the interventions used, motivation towards treatment etc, as well as ensuring any pharmacological therapy was taken as prescribed, in an adequate dosage and without significant adverse events.1
+When individuals with ADHD are non-responsive to treatment, it is recommended that the physician confirms the diagnosis, any psychiatric comorbid conditions, attitudes to the interventions used and motivation towards treatment, and ensures any pharmacological therapy was taken as prescribed, in an adequate dosage and without significant adverse events.1

-- Banaschewski T, Hohmann S, Millenet S, et al. Aufmerksamkeitsdefizit-/Hyperaktivitätsstörung (ADHS) im Kindes-, Jugend- und Erwachsenenalter.
+- Banaschewski T, Hohmann S, Millenet S. Aufmerksamkeitsdefizit-/Hyperaktivitätsstörung (ADHS) im Kindes-, Jugend- und Erwachsenenalter.
 DGKJP, DGPPN and DGSPJ German guidelines.
 2018.

 - Ebert D, Krause J, Roth-Sackenheim C. [ADHD in adulthood–guidelines based on expert consensus with DGPPN support].
 Nervenarzt 2003; 74: 939-946.